pytorch/pytorch/aten/src/ATen/native/README.md

 - `std::array<bool,N>` (where N is `1-4`).
 NB: you MUST NOT put a space after the comma, otherwise this argument will not parse correctly.
 (If you decide to fix this, make sure you fix the argument parser both in ATen and in PyTorch.)
-- `*` is a special sentinel argument, which doesn't translate into a real argument, but indicates that in the Python bindings, any subsequent arguments must be specified as keyword arguments (and cannot be provided positionally).
+- `*` is a special sentinel argument, which doesn't translate into an actual argument, but indicates that in the Python bindings, any subsequent arguments must be specified as keyword arguments (and cannot be provided positionally).